shaunsmith/fnflow101/README.md

 # FnFlow 101 demo
 This demo walks through the Fn Flow system from scratch with a simple example .

-## Pre-reqs:
-Ensure that the [general demo setup instructions have been followed](../README.md) at least once on the machine you are using.

-## Notes to demoer

-* Open flow101 in intellij
-  * import flow1/functions/flow as a maven project (if not done automatically)
-  * your project should have `functions` visible in the top-level directory
-*  Open the flow UI before starting the function : [http://localhost:3000](http://localhost:3000)
-   * You can reset the UI by reloading in the browser.
-* open slack and get into the correct demo room (`fnflow101` by default)  for the demo booth you are on
-* copy conference-demo-scripts/flow101/ to /demo  (optional - but it makes the terminal a bit more snesible.)
-* Have a terminal window open

-You can configure the slack channel in FLOW101_SLACK_CHANNEL in `setenv.sh`

 # Script